haimaco/haimaco/README.md

 ### Hi there 👋
-My name is Haim Acoca ,I’m currently learning CSS,HTML,and JavaScript fo being a Fullstack Developper.
+My name is Haim Acoca ,I’m currently learning CSS,HTML,and JavaScript to being a Fullstack Developper.